Major Changes for Fire Mages in Midnight PvP

 Apex Talents: Fired Up for Combustion

-- 20% chance for 4% fire damage increase on hot streak consumption.
+- 20% chance for a 4% fire damage increase on Hot Streak consumption.

 - Fire Blast cooldown reduction and additional fire damage buffs.

-- Increased chances for activation and extended duration during combustion.
+- Increased activation chances and extended duration during Combustion.

 New Talents: Between Setbacks and Gains

-In Midnight, Fire Mages have access to several intriguing talents that redefine their playstyle.
-The talent "Glorious Incandescent" triggers meteorites to strike targets when casting Fire Blast after refreshing a spell fire sphere.
-While promising, the meteorites currently lack significant impact.
-The "Pyrocosm" talent offers fireballs a chance to summon meteorites, further reducing the cooldown of Fire Blast, allowing for more frequent meteor casts.
-Additionally, the "Spellfire Salvo" reduces Fire Blast's cooldown and boosts meteorite damage, enhancing the overall damage output.
+In Midnight, Fire Mages have access to several new talents that redefine their playstyle.
+The talent "Glorious Incandescent" triggers meteorites to strike targets when casting Fire Blast after refreshing a Spell Fire Sphere.
+While promising, the meteorites currently lack meaningful impact.
+The "Pyrocosm" talent offers fireballs a chance to summon meteorites, further reducing the cooldown of Fire Blast, allowing for more frequent casts.
+"Spellfire Salvo" reduces Fire Blast's cooldown and boosts meteorite damage, enhancing overall output.

-For those venturing into Frostfire, the "Duality" talent brings a 20% chance to trigger a glacial spike when casting Pyroblast, adding extra burst potential.
-"Molten Chill" applies ignite with Frostfire spells, increasing damage by 10%, while "Elemental Conduit" enhances this with more ignite applications and a 2% haste boost.
-However, despite their benefits, these hero talents primarily offer passive damage increases, lacking the excitement of other improvements.
+For players venturing into Frostfire, the "Duality" talent brings a 20% chance to trigger a Glacial Spike when casting Pyroblast, adding extra burst potential.
+"Molten Chill" applies Ignite with Frostfire spells, increasing damage by 10%, while "Elemental Conduit" enhances this with more Ignite applications and a 2% haste boost.
+Despite their benefits, these hero talents primarily offer passive damage increases rather than active playstyle tools.

 PvP Talents and Battle Considerations

 The PvP talent setup for Fire Mages remains mostly unchanged.
 With the PvP talent "Ignition Burst" now part of the spec tree as "Heat Shimmer," a PvP talent slot opens up.
-The "Overpowered Barrier" serves as a reliable defensive cooldown offering bonus damage, making it a staple choice.
-Likewise, "Master Shepherd" enhances versatility when landing polymorphs, providing beneficial utility.
+"Overpowered Barrier" serves as a reliable defensive cooldown offering bonus damage, making it a staple choice.
+"Master Shepherd" enhances versatility when landing Polymorphs, providing beneficial crowd-control utility.

-Choosing a third PvP talent often depends on specific match scenarios.
+Choosing a third PvP talent depends on the specific match scenario.
 "Improved Mass Invisibility" is a strong option, enabling Fire Mages to disrupt enemy casts targeting allies.
-Flexibility is crucial, allowing for adjustments based on tactical needs in different encounters.
+Players who want to test the Combustion window in rated play can push their Fire Mage arena rating without grinding through unfavourable matchups.

 Reflecting on Fire Mage Changes

-Fire Mages have experienced a redesign in Midnight, with the overall strength somewhat diminished compared to previous iterations.
-The removal of major defensive talents from the general tree has reduced skill expression, increasing vulnerability.
-However, a reduced ice block cooldown and an improved cauterize partially compensate for these defensive gaps.
+Fire Mages received a meaningful redesign in Midnight, with overall defensive strength reduced compared to previous iterations.
+The removal of major defensive talents from the general tree has diminished layered survival options, increasing pressure vulnerability.
+However, a reduced Ice Block cooldown and an improved Cauterize partially compensate for these gaps.